 The city where I was born is a famous resort destination in the Philippines.
 It was built by Americans whose names are memorialized everywhere: Burnham Park, Kennon Road, Camp John Hay, Melvin Jones Grandstand, Governor Pack Road.
 The city of Baguio was meant as a rest and recreation (or R & R) area for American military personnel, but because of its year-long mild weather, it became a place everyone could enjoy, hence its designation as the Summer Capital of the Philippines.
+Everyone knows it's hard to describe home.
+And really, home is not something bound by geographical territories or tied to certain people and races and points in time.
+It's not just a place of residence or abode, just as a house encloses physically, basically, necessarily.

 Like a well-worn cliche, home is where the heart is.
 I miss my hometown terribly, but I am content knowing that although my heart yearns, and longs, to go back, I don't need to go because I never really left.
 Baguio may be a million miles away, but to me Baguio is here in Seattle, endlessly cherished and nurtured by my dreams.